Supporting Educational Needs – Information Report 2018/19

 How do we work with parents and children/young people?

 The partnership between school and home is important to us here at Tetsworth Primary School.
-We will always contact parents if we feel that a child or young person may have a special educational need.
-We work closely with the children on our SEND register and their parents; agreeing outcomes, how we will work towards meeting them and how progress will be reviewed.
+We will always contact parents if we have a concern that a child or young

 The communication happens in a variety of ways: